wyzant-dev/siteleaftest/_posts/2015-08-31-4_words_teachers_use_that_didnt_exist_in_your_day.markdown

 Just as your child has been forced to do, embrace the change.
 It’s a positive journey and you can go through it with them.
 Relating to that is only going to strengthen how you interact with them.

 Besides, having an “in” on what’s happening at school might propel you to the rank of most popular parent in town.
-But if you’re using WyzAnt, that might not be a change.
+But if you’re using Wyzant, that might not be a change.